One-skeleton posets of Bruhat interval polytopes: The lattice property

-Following Postnikov \cite{postnikov-beyond}, a polytope whose normal fan coarsens the braid arrangement is called a \emph{generalized permutohedron}.
-Kodama--Williams \cite{kodama-williams} showed that Bruhat interval polytopes are generalized permutohedra.
-This implies that each top-dimensional cone $C_w(u)$ (where $u$ now runs over the elements of $[e,w]$) in the normal fan of $Q_w$ contains some of the $C(y)$.
-We write $[y]_w$ for the equivalence class of $y$ under the equivalence relation $\Theta_w$ induced on $S_n$ by the normal fan of $Q_w$.
+Following Postnikov \cite{postnikov-beyond}, a polytope $Q$ such that cones of $N(Q)$ are unions of cones of $N(\Perm_n)$ is called a \emph{generalized permutohedron}.
+Kodama--Williams \cite[Cor.~A.8]{kodama-williams} showed that Bruhat interval polytopes are generalized permutohedra.
+Let $C_w(\bs{u})$ denote the top-dimensional cone of $N(Q_w)$ corresponding to the vertex $\bs{u} \in Q_w$ (where $u \in [e,w]$).
+Each $C_w(\bs{u})$ is a union of some of the $C_{w_0}(\bs{y})$; viewing these as equivalence classes on the $y$, we obtain an equivalence relation $\Theta_w$ on $S_n$.
+We write $[y]_w$ for the equivalence class of $y$ under $\Theta_w$.